Community Psychology at UNC Charlotte

 See Training in Community Psychology for more information about the types of experiences available and the accomplishments of the Community Psychology faculty and students.
 Also see the program’s Facebook Page at: https://www.facebook.com/CommunityPsychologyatUNCC

-For more information, contact our program coordinators: Dr. Victoria Scott (vscott10@charlotte.edu) or Andrew Case (acase8@charlotte.edu)
+For more information, contact our concentration program coordinator: Dr. Victoria Scott (vscott10@charlotte.edu)

 Meet our Community Psychology program Faculty!